New Member Inductions:

 National Leadership Seminar (NLS):

-Many of the Chapters in Atta Kulla Kulla Lodge hold monthly Chapter meetings, except in the summer.
-These meetings are vital to the success of the Lodge, and are located closer to most Arrowmen than Lodge events.
+Chapter meetings are Generally held once a month during the school year.
+These meetings are vital to the success of the Lodge because they are smaller groups that focus on preparing for the Lodge events.
 If the Chapter in your area does not have regular Chapter meetings, please contact your Chapter Chief to help start them.
-Many Chapters perform important service projects for their community generally on a twice a year basis.
+Chapters perform important service projects for their community generally on a twice a year basis.
 Chapter meetings are an important way to deepen friendships with other Arrowmen in your area and to learn about happenings in the Lodge.
 For more information on your specific chapter, please visit the chapter tab at the top of the page.
 If you do not know which chapter you are located in, there is a helpful image on the chapter page.